iter8-tools/docs/docs/getting-started/first-release.md

 # Your first blue-green release

 This tutorial shows how Iter8 can be used to release a basic Kubernetes application using a blue-green rollout strategy.
-The user declartively describes the desired application state at a given moment.
+The user declaratively describes the desired application state at a given moment.
 An Iter8 `release` chart ensures that Iter8 can automatically respond to automatically deploy the application components and configure the necessary routing.

 ??? note "Motivation"
     Today, the `routing-template` helm chart provides a set of templates that enables a user to easily implement common routing patterns for some kinds of applications.
 These templates rely on the specification of an `action` making the approach imperative rather than declarative.
 Furthermore, this approach works only after the user has deployed application versions.